Oakland LHMP Intelligence Layer

 Highest-priority risks

-Sorted by dataset priority, then adjusted by your current Oakland ZIP risk where local scores are available.
+Ranked from the LHMP-style dataset, then adjusted by your current Oakland ZIP risk where local scores are available.

 View API